yoondoong/altStackWorkshop/README.md

 * **methods** is where we will hold all our functions

 ## Incorporate Vue into the html
 Let’s connect our html to vue!
-In the div class “panel-body”, you will see three “form-group” classes.
+In the div class “panel-body” in **index.html**, you will see three “form-group” classes.
 In each class is either an input or a textarea element.
 :rocket: We are going to use **v-model** to incorporate vue like so:
 ``` html
 <input class="form-control" placeholder="Event Name" v-model="event.name">